fonnesbeck/git_tutorial/git.md

 ```

-^Pulling has no effect in this case because the two repositories are already
+^ Pulling has no effect in this case because the two repositories are
-synchronized.
+already synchronized.
 If someone else had pushed some changes to the repository on
 GitHub, though, this command would download them to our local repository.

 ---